Committee: Legislatures

-Under the laws of the United States of America, a standing committee is a Congressional committee permanently authorized by United States House of Representatives and United States Senate rules.
-The Legislative Reorganization Act of 1946 greatly reduced the number of committees, and set up the legislative committee structure still in use today, as modified by authorized changes via the orderly mechanism of rules changes.
+Under the laws of the United States of America, a standing committee is a Congressional committee permanently authorized by the United States House of Representatives and United States Senate rules.
+The Legislative Reorganization Act of 1946 greatly reduced the number of committees, and set up the legislative committee structure still in use today, as modified by authorized changes via the orderly mechanism of rule changes.

 Examples in organizations

-Examples of standing committees in organizations are an audit committee, an elections committee, a finance committee, a fundraising committee, a governance committee, and a program committee.
-Typically, the standing committees perform their work throughout the year and present their reports at an annual meeting of the organization.
+Examples of standing committees in organizations are; an audit committee, an elections committee, a finance committee, a fundraising committee, a governance committee, and a program committee.
+Typically, the standing committees perform their work throughout the year and present their reports at the annual meeting of the organization.
 These committees continue to exist after presenting their reports, although the membership in the committees may change.

 Nominating committee

 A nominating committee (or nominations committee) is a group formed for the purpose of nominating candidates for office or the board in an organization.
 It may consist of members from inside the organization.
 Sometimes a governance committee takes the role of a nominating committee.
 Depending on the organization, this committee may be empowered to actively seek out candidates or may only have the power to receive nominations from members and verify that the candidates are eligible.

 A nominating committee works similarly to an electoral college, the main difference being that the available candidates, either nominated or "written in" outside of the committee's choices, are then voted into office by the membership.
 It is a part of governance methods often employed by corporate bodies, business entities, and social and sporting groups, especially clubs.
 The intention is that they be made up of qualified and knowledgeable people representing the best interests of the membership.
 In the case of business entities, their directors will often be brought in from outside, and receive a benefit for their expertise.

 In the context of nominations for awards, a nominating committee can also be formed for the purpose of nominating persons or things held up for judgment by others as to their comparative quality or value, especially for the purpose of bestowing awards in the arts, or in application to industry's products and services.
 The objective being to update, set, and maintain high and possibly new standards.